tshepang/blog/content/computing/easing switching between Git and Mercurial.rst

-For a long time I've been meaning to write a script that eases switching between the top 2 DVCS systems, Mercurial and Git.
-You, each chance I get, I use Mercurial (e.g. personal stuff), and use Git when I don't have much of a choice (e.g. FLOSS, work).
-That is, I use both quite a lot, and very often I find myself running commands for one while on another's repository.
-I then decided to ease the pain: `source code`_.
+For a long time I've been meaning to write a script that eases switching between the only VCS systems I use, Mercurial and Git.
+Each chance I get, I use Mercurial (e.g. personal stuff), and use Git when I don't have much of a choice (e.g. FLOSS and work).
+That is, I use both quite a lot, and too often I find myself running commands for one while on another's repository.

-This makes my life so much easier, since I no longer have to care where I'm at, at least for the most common commands.
+I then decided to ease the pain my creating `a script`__ which checks which VCS system I'm on, and displays the relevant command.

-I also happen to be a bash alias junkie.
-I have close to 200, though I tend to forget that many exists as time passes.
-Anyways, you will notice that the above script just prints out the command, so I run those from my aliases:
+Here are the relevant aliases:

 .. code-block:: sh